verus-lang/paper-sosp24-artifact/site/guide.md

 The three node-replication implementations (unverified Rust, IronSync and Verus) have similar performance and scaling behavior (throughput).

+On different hardware from what was used in the paper the result may differ due to the changes in the number of replicas (one per node) and ratio of threads per replica.
+For example, compared to the hardware used for the paper, on CloudLab r650 one can expect more contention on the reader-writer lock, while there are less replicas to maintain (2 instead of 4).
+This will have different relative effects on the three implementations: baseline, verified with Linear Dafny, and verified with Verus.
+Despite this, the performance characteristics should still remain sufficiently similar.

 ### Instructions

 Start a Linux x86_64 machine, with at least 2 NUMA nodes, and Ubuntu 22.04. **We recommend CloudLab r650.**